I want you – the people of Middleton &

 -Support our schools to ensure breakfast clubs and after school clubs are sustainable.

--Help schools to link with local community groups to develop more activities for children out of school hours.
+-Help schools link with local community groups to develop more activities for children out of school hours.

 -Work with charities to support school activities.

 -Ensure the best standard of education for our kids.

--Ensure support for parents coming off Income Support to move into work, prior to their child turning 5.
+-Get support for parents coming off Income Support to move into work, prior to their child turning five.

--Ensure support for ESA claimants (who are able) to gain qualifications and employment advice in preparation for a return to the job market.
+-Help ESA claimants (who are able) gain qualifications and receive employment advice in preparation for a return to the job market.

 -Ensure more support for ex-offenders to move into work.

--Work with local businesses to offer them support around employing, local long-term unemployed people.
+-Work with local businesses to offer them support to employ local, long-term unemployed people.

 I pledge to...

--Reduce dog fouling on local parks and streets by fighting for more enforcement.
+-Reduce dog fouling in local parks and streets by fighting for more enforcement.

--Ensure regular cleaning of our streets is carried out (the pictures show some of the rubbish i have worked with LCC Cleansing to get removed).
+-Ensure regular cleaning of our streets is carried out (the picture above shows just some of the rubbish I helped get removed through LCC Cleansing).

--Work with our Schools to encourage children & young people take pride in where they live.
+-Work with our schools to encourage children and young people take pride in where they live.

 maintenance of our grass verges.